codio/knowledge/source/instructors/resources/add-questions-to-library.rst

    If you receive an error message, ensure that you have write access to your organization's assessment library.
 See :ref:`Create an Organization Assessments Library <org-library>` for more information.

-5. Once a question has been added, follow the steps in :ref:`Update an Existing Assessment from Library <update-from-library>` to update your assessment with the newly added question.
+5. Once a question has been added, follow the steps in :ref:`Update an Existing Assessment from Library <update-library>` to update your assessment with the newly added question.